HPAC/ELAPS/README.md

 number of threads, as well as placing operands in or out of cache, cover many common performance experiments.

-For further details on the GUI, see `GUI.md`.
+For further details on ELAPS:Mat, see `docs/Mat.md`.

 ### ELAPS:Viewer
-Each performance experiment submitted in the GUI results in a portable experiment report.
-The Viewer, located in `GUI/Viewer.py`, loads these reports and helps the user analyze them by plotting their performance in terms of different metrics ranging from execution time in cycles to Gflops/s and efficiency.
+Each performance experiment submitted in ELAPS:Mat results in a portable experiment report (ELAPS Mat Report, `.emr`).
+ELAPS:Viewer, located in `Viewer.py`, loads these reports and helps the user analyze them by plotting their performance in terms of different metrics ranging from execution time in cycles to Gflops/s and efficiency.
 Export features for these plots and underlying data yield presentation and paper quality figures with minimal effort.

-For further details on the Viewer, see `Viewer.md`.
+For further details on ELAPS:Viewer, see `docs/Viewer.md`.

 Installation